 - You will also receive a breast lift so that your breasts sit at a higher, more comfortable, and more youthful position.

 - Dr. Tjelmeland may recommend reducing the size of your areolas as part of the procedure to provide a more natural appearance.

 At the end of your surgery, your incisions will be covered with a light dressing, and a surgical bra or wrap will support your breasts during the initial healing phase.

 Most Austin women have minor pain and discomfort that they easily control with pain medication, and much of the swelling and bruising usually resolves in the first 10-14 days following surgery.
 Allow about 5 days before returning to office work and four weeks before resuming vigorous exercise.

 You also won’t be able to sleep on your stomach as you heal from your surgery.
 Dr. Tjelmeland recommends you sleep on your back with your back elevated by pillows, or in a recliner.

 You’ll want to avoid heavy lifting for the first few days after your surgery, including children.
 This means that if you have young children at home, you’ll need to enlist the help of family and friends to give you the help you’ll need around the house.

-Surgical scars are usually pink as they heal and mature.
+Surgical scars are usually pink or dark as they heal and mature.
 Usually, these fade within a year of surgery and become less noticeable.
 You can cover scars with a bra, bathing suit, or low-cut top.